 Radio one big weekend

-In May 2007 the park played host to Radio 1’s Big Weekend when over 35,000 people descended on the park over two days to watch this free (ticketed) event which attracted a raft of Radio 1 DJ’s presenting some of the biggest names in pop music of the time.
+In May 2007 the park played host to Radio 1’s Big Weekend when over 35,000 people descended on the park over two days to watch this free (ticketed) event.
+The event involved a raft of Radio 1 DJ’s presenting some of the biggest names in pop music at the time.

 Heritage Lottery restoration project